Internal Communication Measurement and Evaluation

 We then considered the approach and outcomes of companies with demonstrable results and really smart ideas in each area, such as Shell, Nationwide, Deloitte and others as well as developing our own Melcrum tools and surveys.

 What we’ve found is that when Internal Communication teams are measuring, it’s usually in the realm of the first point, measuring our activities, because frankly it’s easiest and we have control over it.
 Don’t get us wrong, that measurement has a place and we do need to do it sometimes, especially if we want to compare the relative success of one out-put or activity with another.
-However, Shell’s best practise teaches us that we can think about this type of measurement in a more dynamic way.
+However, Shell’s best practice teaches us that we can think about this type of measurement in a more dynamic way.

 Let’s consider the second point in a bit more detail: Hard and fast results such as sales make it far easier for Marketing and other business functions to demonstrate their value.
 But given that IC can’t claim 100% responsibility or dependent variables such as these, where does that leave us when it comes to proving our return on investment (ROI)?
 Measurement is more about knowing we’re moving in the right direction than getting to precise measures such as ROI.
 And establishing a causal relationship between Internal Communication and business results is ambitious for even the most statistically minded.
 Correlation between communication performance and the drivers of business success is a perfectly sound way to demonstrate our impact.